panmona/stormsimulator/README.md

 ## Contribute
 Any type of feedback, pull request or issue is welcome.

 Be advised when poking around in the code that this was one of my first bigger JavaScript applications I made.
 So not everything is as organised as it should be.
-Feel free to submit PRs to improve this!
+(Moving this over to a React Application is planned when I get around to doing it) Feel free to submit PRs to improve this!

 ## License
 [MIT](https://tldrlegal.com/license/mit-license)